stef-timmermans/YeastLume/README.md

 ## 2. Data Preparation and Preprocessing
 BBDM expects data in a particular format for training, validating, and testing.
 To fulfill these requirements, allow the data preprocessing notebook to create individual, paired image files.

+The images have preprocessing applied to normalize their bright-field channels.
+In [`data`](./data), every tenth frame from the films is utilized.
+For each frame selected for the training set, six copies with augmentations are also created, namely:

+- 90° rotation
+- 180° rotation
+- 270° rotation
+- Horizontal flip
+- Vertical flip

+⚠️ **NOTE:** The preprocessing applies `gray` and `magma` colormaps to the bright-field and fluorescence frames, respectively, as the support for high-detail for VQGAN and BBDM was apparently dubious.
+An improved methodology would include forks of the VQGAN and BBDM repository for full, guaranteed support of high-quality (uint32) images.
+Colormaps are thus utilized to support the models' learning of cell and nuclei placement.

+An expanded frame pair test set in [`full-test-data`](./full-test-data) utilizes every frame from the test films for evaluation, with the same preprocessing.

-1. Populate the [`data-loading/raw-data`](data-loading/raw-data) and [`data-loading/unseen-raw-data`](data-loading/unseen-raw-data) directories with your (unique) multi-channel `.tif` files of `512x512` films.
+1. Populate the [`data-loading/raw-data`](data-loading/raw-data) directory with your (unique) multi-channel `.tif` files of `512x512` films based on desired split in the subdirectories.
 These files should be in standard format with bright-field at channel zero and fluorescence at channel one.
 If data loading fails, please [see the related README](data-loading/README.md).

 2. Run the preprocessing script to automatically create the respective data folders.
 ```shell
 ./scripts/preprocessing.sh